mgheshmi/ftp-server/README.md

 For example: ./ftp_server 21 ~/Desktop/ftp_files/

-You can use ftp client software such as FileZilla to connect to the ftp server.
+You can use any ftp client software such as FileZilla to connect to the ftp server.